-SHAREHOLDERS PROPOSALS FOR NEXT YEAR
+SHAREHOLDER PROPOSALS FOR NEXT YEAR

-Any shareholder proposals intended to be presented at the Annual Meeting of Shareholders in 2005 called for a date between April 26, 2005 and June 27, 2005 and considered for inclusion in our proxy materials must be received by November 24, 2004.
+Any shareholder proposals intended to be presented at our annual meeting of shareholders in 2005 called for a date between April 26, 2005 and June 27, 2005 and considered for inclusion in our proxy materials must be received by December 13, 2004.
 Any shareholder proposals should be directed to Arthur R. Block, Secretary, at our address listed on page 3 of this proxy statement.
 However, shareholders who wish to nominate directors for election must comply with the procedures described under "About the Board and its Committees" on page 9 of this proxy statement.

-Any shareholder proposals intended to be presented at the Annual Meeting of Shareholders in 2005 and not be included in our proxy materials must comply with the advance notice provision in Section 2.09 of our by-laws.
+Any shareholder proposals intended to be presented at our annual meeting of shareholders in 2005 and not included in our proxy materials must comply with the advance notice provision in Section 2.09 of our by-laws.
 In the case of an annual meeting called for a date between April 26, 2005 and June 27, 2005, we must receive notice of the proposal on or after February 25, 2005 and on or before March 28, 2005.
-In the case of an annual meeting called for any other date, we must receive notice of the proposal by the close of business on the tenth day following the day we mailed notice of or announced publicly the date of the meeting, whichever occurs first.
+In the case of an annual meeting called for any other date, we must receive notice of the proposal by the close of business on the tenth day following the day we mailed notice of, or announced publicly, the date of the meeting, whichever occurs first.
 If notice is not received during the specified period, the shareholder proposals will be deemed "untimely."
 Shareholder proposals failing to comply with the procedures of Rule 14a-8 will be excluded.
 All shareholder proposals should be directed to Arthur R. Block, Secretary, at our address listed on page 3 of this proxy statement.